Accelerating parameter estimation for parameterized tests of general relativity with gravitational-wave observations: Conclusions

 To probe the XG regime, we analyzed a simulated BBH in Cosmic Explorer sensitivity with an injected deviation $d\chi_{3}=-0.1$ over 5–2048 Hz and SNR about 450.
 With $\chi=50$, the posterior yields $d\chi_{3}=-0.100^{+0.002}_{-0.002}$ in less than a day of computation (c.f.
 Fig.~\ref{fig:CE_dchi3_posterior_plot.pdf}).
 This demonstrates that full Bayesian TIGER inference, accelerated with relative binning, is feasible for XG-like duration signals that are otherwise intractable with traditional parameter inference techniques.

-We also applied the pipeline to GW150914 and GW250114 to validate the approach on observational data.
+We also applied the pipeline to GW150914 and GW250114 to validate the approach on observed data.
 Single-parameter TIGER runs reproduce published bounds at 90\% credibility and are consistent with previous LIGO–Virgo–KAGRA results (c.f.
 Fig.~\ref{fig:GW_event.pdf} and Table~\ref{tab:GR_constraints_3dec}).
-We also performed multi-parameter runs varying $\{d\chi_3, d\chi_4, d\chi_{5l}, d\chi_6, d\chi_{6l}, d\chi_7\}$ jointly and conducted principal component analysis with resulting posteriors.
-The leading principal components are tightly constrained and statistically consistent with collaboration results (c.f.
+In addition, we performed multi-parameter runs varying $\{d\chi_3, d\chi_4, d\chi_{5l}, d\chi_6, d\chi_{6l}, d\chi_7\}$ jointly and conducted principal component analysis with resulting posteriors.
+The leading principal components are tightly constrained and statistically consistent with published results (c.f.
 Fig.~\ref{fig:GW_event_PCA} and Table~\ref{tab:GR_constraints_3dec}).
 With $\chi=50$, the 21-dimensional analyses completed in about 12 hours for GW150914 and about one day for GW250114, comparable to the single-parameter TIGER runs.
-These applications validate that the method reproduces TIGER constraints while significantly reducing computation time, with the gains most pronounced for multi-parameter runs that would otherwise be computationally prohibitive for routine application to observational catalogs.
+These applications confirmed that the method reproduces TIGER constraints while significantly reducing computation time, with the gains most pronounced for multi-parameter runs that would otherwise be computationally prohibitive for routine application to the growing observed catalog.